team-aie/docs/design-overview-and-proposal.md

 Spectrogram](https://wavesurfer-js.org/example/spectrogram/index.html)), it is
 implemented as a routine check-then-update loop running in an interval, which is more costly in terms of performance.

+### Design Plan for Rendering Live Visualizations
+Method Used:
+- waveform.js Microphone Plugin

+Related Existing Code:
+- Add in types/ a wavesurfer.microphone.d.ts file
+  - Ensures that the plugin imports correctly (similar to types/wavesurfer.spectrogram.d.ts)
+  - Export a MicrophonePluginParams interface
+  - Based on top comment on https://wavesurfer-js.org/doc/file/src/plugin/microphone.js.html
+  - Export a MicrophonePlugin class with a static create function that takes in an input of type MicrophonePluginParams
+    - Again, based on this source code https://wavesurfer-js.org/doc/file/src/plugin/microphone.js.html
+- In recording-page/recording-visualization.tsx:
+  - Add acquireAudioInputStream to the import statement from ../../utils
+  - `import { useAudioInputOutputDevices } from '../settings-page/hooks';`
+    - This is the subscription to the audio devices, the current input device id is used to acquire the used audio input stream on the microphone plugin
+  - `const [, , audioInputDeviceId, , ,] = useAudioInputOutputDevices();`
+    - Get the audio input device id, we don’t care about the other variables that useAudioInputOutputDevices returns
+  - `MicrophonePlugin.create({}),`
+    - Add the microphone plugin to the existing wavesurfer instance’s plugin array
+  - In the useEffect on [filePath, prevState, state]
+    - Add audioInputDeviceId to the dependencies to run the useEffect on
+    - Add `waveSurfer.microphone.pause();` in the not recording if before you read from the .wav file to make sure that the live visualizations are stopped and the instance is ready for the static visualizations
+    - Add an else if for when the application is in a recording state
+      - If the mic plugin is not active, call the acquireAudioInputStream to get the media stream object to pass into wavesurfer.microphone.gotStream which initializes the mic with the promised media stream
+      - Else just call `waveSurfer.microphone.play();`

+Design Detail:
+- Use the waveform.js microphone plugin to do the live waveform.
+- Most of the edit would be in renderer\components\recording-page\recording-visualization.tsx

+### Design Plan for Rendering Static Visualizations
+Method Used:
+- waveform.js

+Related Existing Code:
+- In recording-page/recording-visualization.tsx:
+  - Add a FileMonitor item and have it watch when files are added, unlinked, and changed to the project folder
+  - Subscribe to that filemonitor item’s getSubject() function
+    - Limit the events to ones that deal with just the current recitem’s wav file
+    - On unlink empty the visualizations
+    - On add reload the visualizations with the new file

+Design Detail:
+- If the recording item has a related .wav file
+  - Show a waveform and spectrogram from the related .wav file
+- If the recording item does not has a related .wav file
+  - Show no spectrogram or waveform - would reuse the current code for this

+### Design Plan for AutoZoom on Visualizations
+Method Used:
+- waveform.js

+Related Existing Code:

+Design Detail:
+- Not going to do anything special, the automatic zooming on wavesurfer.js is sufficient to meet client needs